Zach-Sisson-1/Bioinformatics-Practice/README.md

 # Python_Practice
-Practice with writing bioinformatic algorithms using various MOOC's and open-source problem sets.
+Practice with using Python to solve various open-source problem sets.